When do I need a dual release on FAA Form 8130-3 under EU/US bilateral agreement?

 Please note that Form 8130-3 with ‘rebuilt’ status are not acceptable for components other than engine (regardless whether it has been released on left or right side) therefore the components accompanying the rebuilt engine should either be released REPAIRED/OVERHAULED… (right side) or NEW (left side).

-What are the component release documents acceptable for installing such component (on aircraft or on a higher assembly) and releasing associated maintenance under EASA Part-145 regulation?
+What are the component release documents acceptable for installing a component (on aircraft or on a higher assembly) and releasing associated maintenance under EASA Part-145 regulation?

 The linked reference table provides a table summarising the component release documents (FAA Form 8130-3, TCCA Form One, ANAC Form F-100-01…) acceptable to an EASA Part-145 organisation, depending on where such organisation is located and from which regulatory system the component is coming.